Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Background and notation

-Despite SARSA being on-policy and lacking an explicit policy update, policy selection in SARSA can still be influenced by Eq.\ref{ppoloss}.
-For actor-critic architectures\cite{Sutton1999PolicyGM,Konda1999ActorCriticA, Mnih2016AsynchronousMF}, the action-value function is updated according to Eq.\ref{lossfun}, and a stochastic parameterized policy (actor, $\pi_\omega(a|s)$) is learned from this value estimator through the advantage function, with the loss being.
+Despite SARSA being on-policy and lacking an explicit policy update, policy selection in SARSA can still be influenced by Eq. \ref{ppoloss}.
+For actor-critic architectures \cite{Sutton1999PolicyGM,Konda1999ActorCriticA, Mnih2016AsynchronousMF}, the action-value function is updated according to Eq. \ref{lossfun}, and a stochastic parameterized policy (actor, $\pi_\nu(a|s)$) is learned from this value estimator through the advantage function, with the loss being.

+Proximal Policy Optimization (PPO) \cite{schulman2017proximal} is an improvement on actor-critic methods.
+It limits policy updates to a specific area of optimization called a trust region.
+It does this by using a clipping objective that compares the current parameters, $\nu$, to the old parameters, $\nu_{old}$:

-In on-policy methods like SARSA, the likelihood ratio $\rho$ between the current policy and a prior policy is typically not employed.
+In on-policy approaches such as SARSA, the probability ratio $\rho(\nu)$ between the current policy and a preceding policy is often used.
 SARSA evaluates actions in accordance with the current policy, concurrently updating the action-value function as actions are performed.
-Thus, Proximal Policy Optimization (PPO)\cite{schulman2017proximal} does not implement a clipping objective function in SARSA as used in this study\cite{romoff2019separating}.
-Eq.\ref{ppoloss} is utilized as the objective function.
+However, when utilized within an actor-critic framework, the SARSA-learning agent may adopt a similar policy ratio:

+where $\psi(\nu)= clip(\rho, 1-\epsilon, 1+\epsilon)$ represents the clipped likelihood ratio, and $\epsilon < 1$ is a negligible parameter employed to constrain the update.
+The loss function for the policy update can be articulated as follows: